sirgallo/mmcmap/docs/CMap.md

 #### Path Copying

-This CTrie implements full path copying.
+`pcmap` implements full path copying.
 As an operation traverses down the path to the key, on inserts/deletes it will make a copy of the current node and modify the copy instead of modifying the node in place.
 This makes the CTrie [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure).
 The modified node causes all parent nodes to point to it by cascading the changes up the path back to the root of the trie.
 This is done by passing a copy of the node being looked at, and then performing compare and swap back up the path.
 If the compare and swap operation fails, the copy is discarded and the operation retries back at the root.

 #### Hash Exhaustion